 Dizziness or fainting

-There are many areas of ongoing research that focus on understanding allergies and allergic reaction.
+Many areas of ongoing research focus on understanding allergies and allergic reaction.
 Please check with your child's healthcare provider about new research findings that may help your child.